 10.3.
-Example 3
+Example 3 (Blending and scheduling with flexible production)

-This example introduces a small change into example 2 in order to evaluate the effect of predefining minimum and maximum requirements for each time interval.
+This example evaluates in Example 2 the effect of predefining minimum and maximum requirements for each time interval.
 In this way the amount to be produced in each time interval becomes a model variable only restricted by minimum and maximum production rates.
 The amount of product to be lifted at specific due dates is still a hard constraint to be satisfied.
-This modification allows the model to increase the total production by almost 36%, i.e. from 400.02 Mbbl to 542.02 Mbbl, which represents increasing the total profit to 2,448.05 (\$), which is almost 52% increase (see Table 13).
+This modification allows the model to increase the total production by almost 36%, i.e. from 400.02 Mbbl to 542.02 Mbbl, which represents increasing the total profit to 2,448,050 (\$), which is almost 52% increase (see Table 13).
 Preferred product recipes are used for all products and one iteration is only executed.
 Product schedules based on a discrete and continuous time representation are shown in Tables 8 and 9, respectively.
 In this example we note that the continuous time representation needs 2.60 days less of total operating time to reach the same production level as the discrete time model.
-Figure 7 shows Gantt-charts corresponding to examples 2 and 3.
+Figure 7 shows Gantt-charts and evolution of component stock for Example 3.
+The discrete time formulation comprises 679 constraints, 18 binary variables, and 757 continuous variables and its solution was found in 0.23 s.
+The continuous time formulation comprises 832 constraints, 18 binary variables, and 841 continuous variables and its solution was generated in 0.26 s. (see Table 14).